dariajung/bloom/README.md

 ###Todos:
 * Test with words.txt, which contains over 200000 words.
-* Make the bloom filter serializable.
+* Make the bloom filter serializable using Pickle.
+* Unit testing using Nose.